robertdavidgraham/masscan/README.md

 	# masscan 0.0.0.0/0 -p0-65535 --excludefile exclude.txt

-This just prints the results to the command-line.
+This just prints the results to the command line.
 You probably want them saved to a file instead.
 Therefore, you want something like:

 	# masscan 0.0.0.0/0 -p0-65535 -oX scan.xml